nealcaren/SOCI101/syllabus/staff.md

 ![](../images/professor_caren.jpg)

-Professor Caren is an Associate Professor in the Sociology Department at the University of North Carolina, Chapel Hill.
+Professor Caren is the course instructor.
+He is an Associate Professor in the Sociology Department at the University of North Carolina, Chapel Hill.
 He earned his BA in Sociology from Columbia University and his PhD from New York University.
 He conducts research on contemporary US social movements.
 In addition to